-Found 10 - 20 results of 47 programs matching keyword " wind energy"
+Found 10 - 20 results of 48 programs matching keyword " wind energy"

+This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 Watch the process of a deceased monitor lizard providing energy for other organisms to live in this time-lapse video.
 Look for this exhibit in the museum, upstairs in the Traits of Life area.
 Have you ever wondered exactly what clouds are made of, or what the difference is between a cumulus and lenticular cloud?
 Clouds are an ever-present, ever-changing part of our natural landscape.
 They come in a huge variety of shapes and sizes, and capture our imagination with their endless permutations.
 Join Exploratorium Senior Scientist Paul Doherty for a live Webcast about cloud physics.
 Paul will discuss the basic makeup of clouds, and explore some of the aspects that make them such a rich part of our daily lives.

 As a special event in conjunction with the 2009 American Geophysical Union Fall Meeting, we connected a live audience at the Exploratorium with scientists at the South Pole.
 Learn about atmospheric research at the South Pole from NOAA's Nick Morgan, the IceCube neutrino detector from Mark Krasberg and Laura Gladstone, and the South Pole Telescope from Bill Holzapfel.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 View a selection of video clips from three exhibits that are part of the new Outdoor Exploratorium collection at Fort Mason.
 We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
 Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
 Ice Stories correspondent Kelly Carroll reports from a storm at Tango 1 Camp, a remote camp deep in the Transantarctic Mountains.
 Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
 Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
-For two days Summit Camp, Greenland experienced strong winds and blowing snow, making work, and even walking around camp, difficult.